Quantum Entropy: Abstract

 \section{Abstract}

-All the laws of particle physics are time-reversible.
-A time arrow emerges only when ensembles of classical particles are treated probabilistically, outside of physics laws, and the second law of thermodynamics is introduced.
-In quantum physics, despite its intrinsically probabilistic nature, no mechanism for a time arrow has been proposed.
-We propose an entropy for quantum physics, which may conduce to the emergence of a time arrow.

-The proposed entropy is a measure of randomness over the degrees of freedom of a quantum state.
-It is dimensionless, it is a relativistic scalar, it is invariant under coordinate transformation of position and momentum that maintain conjugate properties, and under CPT transformations; and its minimum is positive due to the uncertainty principle.
+Quantum physics, despite its observables being intrinsically of a probabilistic nature, does not have a quantum entropy assigned to them.
+We propose a quantum entropy that quantify the randomness of a pure quantum state via a conjugate pair of observables forming the quantum phase space.
+The entropy is dimensionless, it is a relativistic scalar, it is invariant under coordinate transformation of position and momentum that maintain conjugate properties, and under CPT transformations; and its minimum is positive due to the uncertainty principle.

+We expand the entropy to also include mixed states and show that the proposed entropy is always larger than von Neumann's entropy.

+We conjecture an entropy law whereby that entropy of a closed system never decreases, implying a time arrow for particles physics.